canjs/can-view-parser/docs/attrStart.md

-@function can-view-parser.ParserHandler.attrStart attrStart
+@function can-view-parser.ParseHandler.attrStart attrStart
-@parent can-view-parser.ParserHandler
+@parent can-view-parser.ParseHandler
 @signature `attrStart(attrName)`

 Called when an attribute is found on an element.